pierzchala07/privacy-notice-corpus-analysis/README.md

 ## Research question

-Under GDPR Article 12, privacy notices must be communicated *"in a concise, transparent, intelligible and easily accessible form, using clear and plain language."* This project asks the descriptive question: do they?
+Under GDPR Article 12, privacy notices must be communicated *in a concise, transparent, intelligible and easily accessible form, using clear and plain language.* This project asks the descriptive question: do they?
 Therefore, whether contemporary corporate privacy notices exhibit the surface features of plain-language writing characteristic of comparable public-information texts.

 The notices are compared against a corpus of gov.uk plain-language pages on the same subject matter (data protection, FOI, personal-information charters, ...),  drawn from the UK Government's central digital service.
 Content published on gov.uk is required to follow the official Writing for GOV.UK guidance and the GOV.UK Style Guide, which prescribe plain-English principles like short sentences, active voice, common vocabulary, etc. The gov.uk corpus therefore functions as a documented example of UK public-sector writing produced under an enforced plain-language standard, rather than as a normative ground truth.